orokidd/study-archive/study54-prototype-es5es6/note.md

 console.log(calculator.calculate(5, 3, "+")); // Output: 8
 ```

-Here, calculate is part of Calculator.prototype, so it is shared across all instances of Calculator.
+Here, `calculate` is part of `Calculator.prototype`, so it is shared across all instances of Calculator.

 ### How Prototype Works in ES6 Classes (New Way)
 With ES6 classes, methods are automatically added to the prototype, so you don't need to manually assign them: